Hassan II Mosque

 Every property selected for character, comfort, and location.
 Choose your tier — we'll match you to the right rooms in every city.

-Authentic 3–4★ medina riads and brand-name properties with rooftop terraces, traditional tilework, and warm hospitality.
-Comfortable Berber tented camps in the Sahara with private bathrooms.
+Handpicked traditional 3-star riads with rooftop terraces, authentic tilework, and warm hospitality.
+Comfortable Berber tented camps with private bathrooms.

 Examples: Riad Mazar (Fes), Marriott Jnan Palace (Fes), Xaluca (Sahara), Riad Kalaa (Rabat)